trustnote-org/how-to-code/documentation/english/API10.md

 Below is the current draft of TrustNote 2.0 API release, it is a living document, and will be updated according to feedbacks and suggestions from the community.
 Please share your suggestions and feedbacks in this [Reddit comment thread](https://www.reddit.com/r/trustnotedev/comments/9rfflk/trustnote_request_for_comments_on_trustnote_20/).

 Note this proposal has not been implemented yet, we welcome developers join us to implement and make it better.
-Please take a look at the [How to Contribute to TrustNote document](https://github.com/TrustNoteDocs/community-committee/blob/master/CONTRIBUTING.md) and our [post](https://github.com/TrustNoteDocs/community-committee/blob/master/INCENTIVE.md) for more information about TrustNote Software Developers Incentive program.
+Please take a look at [How to Contribute to TrustNote](https://github.com/TrustNoteDocs/community-committee/blob/master/CONTRIBUTING.md), and our [post](https://github.com/TrustNoteDocs/community-committee/blob/master/INCENTIVE.md) for more information about TrustNote Software Developers Incentive program.

 Last modified on Oct 26, 2018